marcelpetrick/DevNotes/BeenThereSeenThat/20220614_QtDevCon_Day1/README.md

   * unchangeable
   * see emerging patterns in code and adopt to it
   * the absolute truth
-* making code easier to read, undertand, write and maintain - if the guideline does not support this, then what is the use? just imposing the will?
+* making code easier to read, understand, write and maintain - if the guideline does not support this, then what is the use? just imposing the will?
 * `qmllint`?
 * the newcomers to a project will also benefit from it

 ### how to read qml code
 * first read the filename: what to expect from the class/interface?
-* id, which proerpties are exposed?, which signals - this is the interface
+* id, which properties are exposed?, which signals - this is the interface
-* then comeas the implementation; rectangle and mousearea ..
+* then comes the implementation; rectangle and mousearea ..

 ### code order
-* designers don't work the way xevelopers work; so a given structure is helpful forthem to understand and to handle their changes
+* designers don't work the way developers work; so a given structure is helpful for them to understand and to handle their changes
 * check his good/bad examples
 * function ordering - functions not really important, therefore at the bottom
 * states and transitions at the bottom before the signal handlers
-* quite focussed about the readbility of the code
+* quite focussed about the readability of the code
 * not go on the hunt for things, you just see the things

 ### bindings: declarative > imperative style
-* js-function can be used inside a bnding and this would still be declaratie style; even when this is not recommended
+* js-function can be used inside a binding and this would still be declarative style; even when this is not recommended
 * unnecessary evaluation of bindings

-* on how many ways a qml object can be exposed to cpp: cntext proerpties, global object, signletones, instantiated ojbects (last one preferered)
+* on how many ways a qml object can be exposed to cpp: context properties, global object, singletons, instantiated objects (last one preferred)
 * singletons for API-access only
 * "if you look at QML, you should just look at one block of code, no other files"
-* prefer instantiated types over singletones for data
+* prefer instantiated types over singletons for data

 ### watch out for ownership rules
-* use a proerpty for exposing, but not directly
+* use a property for exposing, but not directly

 ### memory: profile first! needs contributions
 * functions use imperative form; signals tell you that something has happened (wording)
 * rule of thumb:
-  * when communicating up, use isgnals. when communicating down, use functions.
+  * when communicating up, use signals. when communicating down, use functions.

 ### one size does not fit all
 * todo: check for the photo from the phone
 * implicit size: space occupied when no explicit size or anchors are set
-* explicit size: space occupied when an external size like width, heith or anchors are set
+* explicit size: space occupied when an external size like width, height or anchors are set
-* content size: space occupied by the contentsof a view
+* content size: space occupied by the contents of a view
 * padding: space between the content item and the edge of a component
 * margin: space between two controls
 * inset: space between background and the edge of a component